-With funding from the National Lottery Covid Emergency Fund, Forthspring has received funding for the garden to be landscaped and adapted for much more regular use by Forthspring user groups and projects, allowing the organisation to adapt to both restrictions and opportunities caused by Covid-19 and to comply with relevant legislation.
-The gardeners will be key to this development.
+With funding from the National Lottery Covid Emergency Fund, Forthspring received funding for the garden to be adapted for much more regular use by Forthspring user groups and projects, allowing the organisation to adapt to both restrictions and opportunities caused by Covid-19 and to comply with relevant legislation.
+Gardening volunteers have been key to this development.

-Good community garden practice and permaculture principles will be embedded in the process of developing a new garden (e.g. growing food for the local community, using and valuing local resources, producing no waste and encouraging wild areas).
-Springers will deliver a gardening programme as part of the process, teaching about sustainable living, plants, herbs, seeds and elements necessary for plants to grow.
+Good community garden practice and permaculture principles are embedded in the process of developing the garden (e.g. growing food for the local community, using and valuing local resources, producing no waste and encouraging wild areas).
+Springers delivered a gardening programme as part of the process of developing the garden, teaching about sustainable living, plants, herbs, seeds and elements necessary for plants to grow.

 With a little bit of investment, the Forthspring garden has become an important outdoor resource for the Clonard/Woodvale areas, playing an important role in local biodiversity.
 The gardener’s group is key to this process.